Make money from your home by turning it to an office workspace

 Renting your home as an office space is a great way to make your home pay its way but you’re unlikely to make a fortune.
 And don’t be surprised if you don’t instantly receive floods of offers.
 What your space looks like and where your home is located will play an important factor in how many bookings you get.

-For more details of how renting your home as an office space works, tax implications and things to consider, see our fuller guide.
+For more details of how renting your home as an office space works, tax implications and things to consider, see our full guide.

 Written by Claire Carponen